caryoscelus/rainynite/README.md

 - [qt](https://www.qt.io/)
 - [Inkscape](https://inkscape.org/) - used to render SVG output of RainyNite "renderer"; can be replaced with other command line SVG renderer
 - [boost](http://boost.org)
+- [ffmpeg](https://www.ffmpeg.org/) - optional, used for waveform & webm encoding
+- [mpv](https://mpv.io/) - optional, used for "external player" action; can be replaced by other player supporting frame list playing

+Other dependencies are bundled in this repository as submodules.

 Build environment
 -----------------